mroth/bootslap/README.md

 ### Bootstrap
 Just do `rake bootstrap`

-bootstrap:software
+To just do software installation (in case you don't have a dotfile repo), you can do bootstrap:software which will get the entire environment up and going but won't mess with configuration management.

 ## Doing stuff manually instead
-You shouldn't have to do any of this.
+Tasks can be run invidually if needed.

-### Main installation
+### Main software installation

-Once bundle dependencies are installed, can be run via `cookbooks
+Once bundle dependencies are installed, can be run via `cookbooks:converge`.

 Want to modify what gets installed?
 You can edit the list of recipes in `soloistrc`.

-### Other setup (Rake tasks)
+### Other software setup (Rake tasks)
 There are a few for things that haven't been backported into chef recipes in pivotal_workstation yet.

   * install coffeescript `node:coffee_install`